 - ESTP: smart, perceptive and energetic.

 - ESFP: spontaneous, energetic and enthusiastic.

-It’s been a while since I took the Jung Typology Test, so I decided to re-take it to find out what my personality type is.
+It’s been a while since I took the Jung Typology Test, so I decided to re-take it to find out what my personality type was.

-Apparently I am an INFJ, which sounds somewhat familiar.
-Pretty similar to an INTJ, except that I’m more feeling than thinking.
-It’s interesting, because I think a lot, but when I feel something, I can feel it very deeply.
+Apparently I am an INFJ (update: I waver between INFJ and ENFJ), which sounds somewhat familiar.
+Similar to an INTJ, except that I’m more feeling than thinking.
+It’s interesting, because I think a lot, but when I feel something, I can feel it deeply.

-It actually makes a lot of sense based on things I’ve talked about on the blog and the podcast in the past.
+It makes a lot of sense based on things I’ve talked about on the blog and the podcast before.

-This would suggest that I don’t really match any one personality type that is commonly in the music industry, but I’m definitely walking a fine line between INFJ and INTJ, so I’m closest to The Architect based on the findings in this infographic.
+This would suggest that I don’t match any one personality type that is commonly in the music industry, but I’m definitely walking a fine line between INFJ and INTJ, so I’m closest to The Architect based on the infographic (no longer available).